 Hills 950 and 1015 stood directly north of the base on the other side of the Rao Quan.
 A high ridgeline, running west to east, joined the two promontories.
 Peering north from the airstrip, the rocky mass of Hills 950 and 1015 resembled an enormous green wall.
 At dusk, the stone monolith turned a forbidding black.

 The headlands around Khe Sanh gave Communist spotters a clear view of the base and its occupants.
 The Green Berets and Monty Strikers were under constant surveillance from the hills above or from the Vietcong spies inside the base who posed as loyal Montagnards.
 The Vietcong usually knew when American-led patrols departed the base, their planned line-of-march, and their ultimate tactical objective.
 Employing radios or runners, the Vietcong forewarned their comrades moving down the Ho Chi Minh Trail of the approach of Allied patrols.
-Consequently, U.S.-led patrols rarely found the guerrillas.
+Consequently, U.S.-led patrols rarely found the guerrillas or North Vietnamese regulars.

-The camp at Khe Sanh possessed other tactical disadvantages.
-Communist centers of power in North Vietnam and Laos sat only a short distance away.
-Tchepone, Laos, a major North Vietnamese transportation, communications, and logistics hub, lay 33 miles west of the base, or about a day and a half of hard marching by Communist foot soldiers.
-The border with North Vietnam was only twenty miles north of the camp.
-Thus, Communist commanders could rapidly move infantry units against Khe Sanh from staging areas in Laos and North Vietnam.
-That possibility, combined with the vulnerable road link to the coast and the restrictions imposed on resupply by the weather, should have raised serious doubts in Washington and Saigon about deploying U.S. forces to Khe Sanh.
+Khe Sanh possessed one other major tactical handicap.
+Namely, Communist centers of power in North Vietnam and Laos sat only a short distance away.
+Tchepone, Laos, a North Vietnamese transportation, communications, and logistics hub, sat only thirty-three miles west of the base, or about a day and a half of hard marching by Communist foot soldiers.
+And troop staging areas within North Vietnam lay only about twenty-five miles north of the camp.
+Consequently, Communist commanders could rapidly move large infantry units against Khe Sanh from either Laos or North Vietnam.

 New York Times, “Foe’s Laos Build-up Reported Taxing U.S. Bomber Forces,” Charles Mohr, January 17, 1968; New York Times, “Confrontation at Khe Sanh,” February 18, 1968.